An Efficient Black-Box Reduction from Online Learning to Multicalibration, and a New Route to $\Phi$-Regret Minimization: Algorithmic Implications for -Regret Minimization

 Recent approaches to $\Phi$-regret minimization have considered ever-increasing sets of transformations $\Phi$ and general convex action sets $\cZ$ \citep{daskalakis2025efficient,arunachaleswaran2025swap,zhang2025learning}.
 In all these applications, a recurring technical challenge is that GGM requires that the transformations $\phi \in \Phi$ have fixed points in $\cZ$.
 And unfortunately, the set of functions that admit fixed points is not convex.

 To circumvent the issue, \citet{daskalakis2025efficient} was the first to introduce intricate \emph{semiseparation} techniques to operate on supersets of linear endomorphisms of the action set $\cZ$ that admit fixed points in $\cZ$.
 Extensions of these techniques have been critical to enable the results of \citet{arunachaleswaran2025swap} and \citet{zhang2025learning}.
-Given the sophistication of semi-separation, it should not come as a surprise that these more recent results come at the cost of extremely technically involved algorithms and undesirably high dependency on the dimensionality of the action set (\emph{cf.} \citet{arxiv26}).
+Given the sophistication of semi-separation, it should not come as a surprise that these more recent results come at the cost of extremely technically involved algorithms and undesirably high dependency on the dimensionality of the action set.
+A recent paper of \citet*{arxiv26} ameliorated the issue by showing that, depending on the goal, semiseparation can be replaced by response-based approachability \citep{bernstein2013response}, although the method is not known to be efficient for low-degree polynomial deviations, and the regret bounds require a (possibly non-polynomial-time) preprocessing of the strategy set $\cZ$.

 In this section, we show that the EVI-based reduction from online learning to multicalibration (\cref{thm:ol to mc}), combined with the reduction from multicalibration to $\Phi$-regret minimization (\cref{thm:mc to phi}), yields an EVI-based, forecasting-centric alternative to the otherwise fixed-point-based construction of \citet{gordon2008no} that overcomes many of the aforementioned shortcomings.